ivlab/MinGfx/doc/installation.md

 mkdir dev
 ~~~

+IMPORTANT:  On Windows, you will need to add the `bin` directory you just created to your PATH environment variable.
+If you have not done this before, you will find many instructions online.
+Here is one good description of [how to add a directory to the PATH environment variable on Windows](https://www.java.com/en/download/help/path.xml).

 ## 2. Download the MinGfx Project
 To download use:
 ~~~
 cd dev
 git clone http://github.com/ivlab/MinGfx
 ~~~

 ## 3. Create an Initial CMake Build Configuration